dionkrith/NTUA-Parallel-Systems/README.md

 # NTUA-Parallel-Systems

+In this project we had 5 different Labs.
+For each Lab we have:

-Lab1: Introduction to Parallelism in Shared Memory Architectures
+- Lab1: Introduction to Parallelism in Shared Memory Architectures

-Lab2: Parallelization and Optimization of the Floyd-Warshall Algorithm in Shared Memory Architectures (using Openmp , TBBs)
+- Lab2: Parallelization and Optimization of the Floyd-Warshall Algorithm in Shared Memory Architectures (using Openmp , TBBs)

-Lab3: Parallel Solution of Heat Equation in Distributed Memory Architectures (using MPI)
+- Lab3: Parallel Solution of Heat Equation in Distributed Memory Architectures (using MPI)

-Lab4: Parallel Programming in GPUs (using CUDA)
+- Lab4: Parallel Programming in GPUs (using CUDA)

-Lab5: Synchronization Issues in Modern Multicore Systems
+- Lab5: Synchronization Issues in Modern Multicore Systems